babashka/sci/README.md

 - Clojure on the JVM
 - Clojure compiled with GraalVM native
 - ClojureScript, even when compiled with `:advanced`, and JavaScript
+- ClojureDart, compiled to Dart.
+See the [Flutter REPL example](examples/cljd-flutter-repl).

 ## API docs